EinfachTuen/white-hat-learning/enumeration/gobuster.md

 -x php.html : search for files with the extension .php or .html finds more than without it

+-r : recursive, search for files in subdirectories and follow redirects

  vhost find also virtual hosts (subdomains)

 Scan an IP Address by routes based on the wordlist